 6) Chip 'N Dale's Campfire Sing-A-Long--Whether you choose to rent a golf cart at Fort Wilderness or not, plan on participating at the Chip 'N Dale's Campfire Sing-A-Long!
 It's a nightly campfire celebration where the chipmunks will mingle in with the crowd most nights for photos.
 A Disney campfire just wouldn?t be complete without a classic Disney movie under the stars.

 5) Polynesian's The Spirit of Aloha Show--The show is located in the Luau Cove at Disney's Polynesian Resort.
 The Spirit of Aloha Show brings you hula dancing, fire dancing and a dinner that is all you care to eat/family style, which translates to: Instead of walking up to get all you want at a buffet, your server brings you more when you ask for it.
 The price includes the show, tip, unlimited food and unlimited non-alcoholic drinks, beer, wine and a tropical rum punch.
 Other alcoholic beverages may be purchased from the full bar.
 You can dress up or dress casual!
 Shorts are permitted at this show.
 Reservations are highly recommended and are paid in full at the time of booking by contacting 407-WDW-DINE or on-line at www.disneyworld.com.
-Disney Dining plan is accepted, but it does require 2 Table Service entitlements per person.
+The Disney Dining Plan is accepted, but it does require 2 Table Service entitlements per person.
+To see a couple of clips, click here for the flame thrower and the show's dancers.

 4) Sunset View At Animal Kingdom Lodge's Savanna--Behind the Animal Kingdom Lodge's lobby is a Savanna specifically designed for viewing at sunset.
 There are so many animals to see including giraffes, zebras, kudu and gazelles.
 Just be sure to bring your camera!
 At night, there are viewing times with night vision goggles.
 Take a look at reserving dinner at one of their restaurants on the same night you plan to enjoy the beautiful Savanna sunset.